TomUszyn/PFDA-project/README.md

 - `data/`: A folder containing subdirectories:
     * `csv/`: A folder that stores CSV files.
+      * `allcurrencies/`: A folder that stores merged, cleaned data in CSV files.
+      * `normalised/`: A folder that stores normalised data in CSV files.
-      * `raw/`: A folder that stored raw CSV files.
+      * `raw/`: A folder that stored raw data in CSV files.
-      * `allcurrencies/`: A folder that stores merged, cleaned CSV files.
+      * `statistics/`: A folder that stored CSV file with statistics.
     * `db/`: A folder stores a database.
 - `analysingCurrencyTrends`: A Jupyter Notebook that analyzes and predicts currency trends.
 - `functions.py`: A file that contains functions used in the project.